jxeeno/tfnsw-opal-fare-calculator/README.md

 * CTP nuances are not implemented, but fares in the context of a journey plan estimate are expected to be the same as Adult Opal
 * Always assumes customer taps on at departure time and taps off at arrival time
 * Assumes customer does not tap off and tap on again for consecutive rail legs where the wait time is less than 1 hour.
 OSIs - out of station interchanges - are not possible.
-* Same wharf interchanges at Circular Quay
+* Same wharf interchanges at Circular Quay assumes customer will tap off and on again
 * Specific behaviour for F1 ferry services relating to maximum journey times and transfer times
 * Handling rail stations where there is no TSN or which are served by coach
 * Fares not calculated for NSW TrainLink booked services
 * FOU is not implemented - not relevant in journey plan fare estimate and not available after 19th October
+* Fare calculations assume all trips of the journeys occur within the same Opal day.
+Fare rules specific to services spanning across multiple Opal days or weeks are not applied.

 ## Implemented rules